RoiShukrun1/Tech-Tube/README.md

   ![image](https://github.com/AvielSegev/Tech-Titans/assets/127956356/34446a8d-4312-4daf-a82b-0fadacb9b6e5)
 - In web The above icons located to the right of the search tab have the following functions, from left to right:
   Toggle dark mode, Upload New Video, Login.
-  Additionally, clicking on the publisher's image on both the main page and the video watch page will navigate you to the publisher's page.
+  Additionally, clicking on the publisher's image on both the main page and the video watch page will navigate you to the relevent publisher page.
 - In the App: The login button is located in the bottom right corner,the dark mode button is in the upper left corner, the add video button is in the middle of the bottom section.

 ## Working process

 - First, we analyzed the assignment requirements and divided the work among team members, documenting everything in Jira.